Savran (Hasidic dynasty): Lineage

+In addition, Rabbi Menachem Mendel Stein son of Rabbi Mordechai Stein of Faltishan, direct descendant of Rabbi Shlomo Giterman of Savran-Chechelnik (father of activist Abby Stein), is leading a community under the name Savran in Brooklyn, New York.

 Nigun (Hasidic Melodies)

 Among other hasidic melodies specific to Savran, Rebbe Moshe Zvi Giterman composed a very inspiring version of "B'nei heicholo" that is traditionally sung at Seudah Shlishit.